Last updated on March 27th, 2023 at 09:00 pm

 I really liked this jam and the proportions of sugar to rhubarb were practically perfect for my taste.
 Not too sweet, and with a perfect balance of tart and sweetness.

-This recipe filled two 250 ml jars plus a a dollop more in a small bowl.
+This recipe filled two 250 ml mason jars plus a dollop more to place in a small bowl.

-The jam was lovely and light, with a texture much like a stewed rhubarb cooked down to a more jam-like texture.
+The jam was lovely and light, with a texture much like a stewed rhubarb cooked down to a more jam-like consistency.

 3. How To Make Rhubarb Jam With Pectin